EvansWinner/awesome-line-editors/README.md

----
-title: "Awesome Line Editors"
+# Awesome Line Editors
-subtitle: "Making teletype tech useful again"
+**or, making teletype tech useful again**
----

-(For some value of "awesome," anyway.
-"Interesting," might be more accureate.)
+(For some meaning of "awesome," anyway.
+"Interesting," might be more accurate.)

 **THIS IS A WORK IN PROGRESS AND JUST STARTED.
 MORE TO COME.
 STAY TUNED.**